mchangrh/sb-slash/docs/commands.md

 ### /userinfo
 get user info
 - publicid - Public ID of user to get info on
+- user - discord ID/ mention of user to get info on

 ### /userstats
 get user statistics